P

 Q: What was that like?

-A: At the time we lived in the village about 150 people resided there, today about 40 mostly older people live there year round.
 In the summer and holidays all the families from the Athens come up to stay and celebrate.
-The schools have closed years ago so there are no children that live there full time
+The schools have closed years ago, so there are no children that live there full time.

 Q: What was your favorite part of it?

 A: We became a part of this community of one hundred fifty self sufficient shepherd-farmers and their families.
 They had no cars, no running water and only one telephone and one television.
-I experienced the beautiful fabric of a timeless existence: carrying water, planting the crops, weaving, socializing, playing backgammon in the one taverna, going to church, sharing hardships and celebrations, a wedding, a baptism, a funeral, baking bread, making cheese or roasting a lamb, culminating in the harvesting the crops.
+I experienced the beautiful fabric of a timeless existence: carrying water, planting the crops, weaving, socializing, playing backgammon in the one taverna, going to church, sharing hardships and also celebrations, a wedding, a baptism, a funeral, baking bread, making cheese or roasting a lamb, culminating in the harvesting the crops.

 Q: Did you have a favorite cuisine?